 Bacteriostatic Water FDA Classification: Research Use Only, USP, and the Regulatory Map

-The phrase "FDA approved" is not the right frame for bacteriostatic water sold to research laboratories.
-The clinical drug product — USP Bacteriostatic Water for Injection used in compounded medications — is an FDA-regulated prescription drug.
-The research-grade product sold to laboratories under Research Use Only (RUO) labeling is governed primarily by USP specifications, manufacturer quality systems such as ISO 9001:2015, and 21 CFR § 809.10(c) labeling requirements, not by the new-drug approval pathway.
-Understanding which regulatory regime applies to your purchase determines what documentation you should expect.
+"FDA approved" is the wrong frame for bacteriostatic water sold to research labs.
+There are really two products wearing the same chemistry.
+The clinical version — USP Bacteriostatic Water for Injection, the kind used in compounded medications — is an FDA-regulated prescription drug.
+The research-grade version, sold to laboratories under Research Use Only (RUO) labeling, answers to a different set of rules: USP specifications, manufacturer quality systems like ISO 9001:2015, and the labeling requirements of 21 CFR § 809.10(c).
+No new-drug approval pathway involved.
+Figure out which lane your purchase sits in and you'll know exactly what paperwork to demand.

 The Two Regulatory Lanes